 🥔Ingredients

-Small red potatoes or similar thin skin potatoes
+Baby red potatoes or similar small or baby thin-skinned potatoes

 Olive Oil